engtuncay/engtuncay.github.io/web-css/css-intro-02-Color.md

 In the example above, the background image is placed in the same place as the text.
 We want to change the position of the image, so that it does not disturb the text too much.

-*CSS background-position*
+## background-position

-The background-position property is used to specify the position of the background image.
+The background-position property is used to specify the position of <span style="color:red">the background image</span>.

 *Example*